nus-cs2103-AY2425S1/ip/docs/README.md

 ## Quick Start
 1. Ensure you have Java `17` or above installed in your Computer.
 2. Download the latest `ava.jar` file from [here](https://github.com/Timenikhil/ip/releases/latest/download/ava.jar)
+3. Copy the file to the folder you want to use as the home folder for AVA.
+4. Open a command terminal, cd into the folder you put the jar file in, and use the java -jar addressbook.jar command to run the application.
+   Alternatively double-click the file to start the app.
+> A GUI similar to the one above should appear in a few seconds.

 // Describe the action and its outcome.